The Births Foretold: John the Baptist & The Coming Messiah

 Mary’s favour with God is not presented as being connected to her background.
 She is a Jewish girl from an insignificant place, far from Jerusalem, and betrothed to a tradesman.
 Elizabeth, by contrast, is married to a priest and is herself from the Aaronic priestly line, which by human standards would appear more significant.

-The contrast highlights that God chose Jesus to come from a humble background and to show that his favour is not tied to status.
+The contrast highlights that God chose a humble setting for the incarnation, showing that His favour is not tied to status.

 Jesus, Son of the Most High